The Insight You Never Apply Is Just Entertainment

 The Cost of Entertainment Disguised as Learning

 Companies spend over $100 billion annually on training in the United States alone.
-Yet study after study shows that without reinforcement at the moment of application, most training fades within weeks.
+Yet without reinforcement at the moment of application, much of that investment fails to translate into changed behavior.
 The knowledge exists.
 The application doesn't.

 The personal cost is harder to measure but just as real.
-How many books have you read that changed nothing?
-How many conferences have you attended where the ideas stayed in your notebook?
-How many podcasts have you consumed that evaporated from memory?
+How many books have we read that changed nothing?
+How many conferences have we attended where the ideas stayed in our notebooks?
+How many podcasts have we consumed that evaporated from memory?

-That's not learning.
-That's not growth.
+That's not quite learning.
+That's not quite growth.
 That's entertainment with intellectual ambitions.

 And look—entertainment is fine.
 There's nothing wrong with reading for pleasure, with consuming ideas for the joy of thinking.
-But let's be honest about what we're doing.
-The guilt and frustration come from the gap between our stated purpose (I'm reading this to improve) and our actual outcome (I consumed it and stayed the same).
+But it helps to be honest about what we're actually doing.
+The guilt and frustration come from the gap between our stated purpose ("I'm reading this to improve") and our actual outcome ("I consumed it and stayed the same").

-If you're going to consume insight for entertainment, enjoy it as entertainment.
-If you're consuming it to change, then you need a system for change.
+If we're consuming insight for entertainment, wonderful—enjoy it.
+If we're consuming it to change, then we need a system that bridges the gap between knowing and doing.

 The Shift